EdmundBenedict/lordcephei.github.io/pages/lmfa_output.md

 Fitting **RSMH** and **EH** to the numerically derived wave functions can be readily accomplished.
 (It is a nonlinear procedure.) **lmfa**{: style="color: blue"} actually does it twice.
 First it fits the occupied levels only, for which boundary conditions are known, and at the same time it computes a variational estimate for the energy.
-In perturbation theory this differs from the exact value computed from numerical wave functions as the difference in in single-particle sum.
+In perturbation theory this differs from the exact value computed from numerical wave functions as the difference in the single-particle sum.

 The following table displays this information for each _l_ that carries electrons.  **rmt** is the augmentation radius.